P2PSP/core/doc/NAT_traversal.md

 * **Sequential port allocation (SYMSP):**
 To allocate a new public source port, the next free port number is selected, so the port number is incremented each time.
-This behaviour is covered by the P2PSP NTS of rules in algorithms 5 and 6.
+This is described in detail below.

 * **Random port allocation (SYMRP):**
-For each new pair `(dest. address, dest. port)` a completely random public source port is selected.
-A connection between two peers each behind this NAT type cannot be established, as each other's public source port is unpredictable.
+For each new pair `(dest. address, dest. port)` a completely random and therefore unpredictable public source port is selected.

 ### NAT type determination